This post contains affiliate links. Read the full disclosure here.

 After lunch we hit up Living With the Land (20 minute wait), which I had somehow never been on but LOVED.
 Then we did Journey into Imagination (10 minute wait) and Nemo (5 minute wait…even though it was posted 20!).
 Then Spaceship Earth (10 minute wait even though it was posted at 20!).

 Y’all, I have made no bones about the fact that Epcot is my least favorite park.
 But one great thing about it is that there are always some rides with low waits because everyone else is either at the headliner rides (like Test Track and Frozen) or wondering through World Showcase.
-Honestly, it was a crowded day and we didn’t once really feel like we needed to have Genie+.
+Honestly, it was a crowded day and we didn’t once really feel like we needed to have Lightning Lanes.

 After getting through those rides, it was time to wonder through World Showcase.
 We got ice cream in France (I tried the Croque Glace and did not love it.
 Next time I would get just regular ice cream), relaxed in the Fez House in Morocco (one of my favorite spots!), and saw the drummers in Japan.
 We also ducked into the new Beauty and the Beast Sing Along in France to get out of some rain, and we found it pretty disappointing.
 Fine for getting out of the rain, but not something to make a point to go to.